- Department Overview

 2) Veterans Administration Medical Center (VAMC)

 The James H. Quillen Mountain Home VA Medical Center services the 41 county area of Tennessee, Virginia, and Kentucky.
-Psychiatry training experiences here include adult inpatient, outpatient, substance use, Consultation-Liaison, PTSD, Community Living Center (geriatrics), ER, Tele-psychiatry, CBT psychotherapy, and ECT.
+Psychiatry training experiences here include adult inpatient, outpatient, substance use, Consultation-Liaison, PTSD, Community Living Center (geriatrics), ER, Tele-psychiatry, CBT psychotherapy, and ECT, as well as an outpatient Neurology and inpatient Internal Medicine.
 Residents work in interdisciplinary teams including consultive roles.
 The VAMC is a comprehensive care hospital offering medical, psychiatric, and surgical services for residents.

 3) Woodridge Hospital